russeta/docs-tap/install.md

 ## <a id='access-tap-gui'></a> Access the Tanzu Application Platform GUI

 To access Tanzu Application Platform GUI, you'll be able to use the hostname that is pointed at the shared ingress you configure above.
-If you'd prefer a LoadBalancer for Tanzu Application Platform GUI then you can see how to configure that in the [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md) section.
+If you'd prefer a LoadBalancer for Tanzu Application Platform GUI, then you can see how to configure that in the [Accessing Tanzu Application Platform GUI](tap-gui/accessing-tap-gui.md) section.

 You're now ready to start using Tanzu Application Platform GUI.